 Assumptions to watch out for

-While our conclusion might prompt you to buy SKYS immediately, there are two important assumptions you should be aware of.
-The first is that our peer group actually contains companies that are similar to SKYS.
-If this isn’t the case, the difference in P/E could be due to some other factors.
-For example, if you accidentally compared higher growth firms with SKYS, then SKYS’s P/E would naturally be lower since investors would reward its peers’ higher growth with a higher price.
-Alternatively, if you inadvertently compared less risky firms with SKYS, SKYS’s P/E would again be lower since investors would reward its peers’ lower risk with a higher price as well.
+Before you jump to the conclusion that SKYS is the perfect buying opportunity, it is important to realise that our conclusion rests on two assertions.
+Firstly, our peer group contains companies that are similar to SKYS.
+If this isn’t the case, the difference in P/E could be due to other factors.
+For example, if you compared higher growth firms with SKYS, then its P/E would naturally be lower since investors would reward its peers’ higher growth with a higher price.
 The second assumption that must hold true is that the stocks we are comparing SKYS to are fairly valued by the market.
-If this does not hold, there is a possibility that SKYS’s P/E is lower because firms in our peer group are being overvalued by the market.
+If this does not hold true, SKYS’s lower P/E ratio may be because firms in our peer group are overvalued by the market.

 What this means for you: